AdobeDocs/campaign-web.en/help/v8/reporting/direct-mail.md

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_exclusions_direct_mail"
 >title="Exclusions"
->abstract="The **Causes of exclusion** table displays a detailed breakdown, by rule, of messages that were rejected during the delivery preparation process."
+>abstract="The **[!UICONTROL Exclusions]** table displays a detailed breakdown, by rule, of messages that were rejected during the delivery preparation process."

 The **[!UICONTROL Exclusions]** table provides an in-depth breakdown, categorized by specific rules, of messages that were rejected during the preparation phase of delivery.
 This comprehensive breakdown allows for a clear understanding of the reasons behind the exclusion of these messages from the delivery process.